reage/SilMut/README.md

 # SilMut
-This program was recompilated and enhanced by Li Yao to let it works in windows platform, and it was firstly designed by B. Shankarappa, D.A.
+This program was recompilated and enhanced by Li Yao to let it works in windows platform, and it was originally designed by B. Shankarappa, D.A.
 Sirko, and G.D.
 Ehrlich.

 1. B. Shankarappa, D.A.
 Sirko, and G.D.
 Ehrlich.
 A General Method for the Identification of Regions Suitable for Site-Directed Silent